smarter-sh/community/committee-code-of-conduct/charter.md

 where the event Code of Conduct process supersedes this.
 That is primarily due to the high-impact nature of in-person violations and the need for more extensive staffing.
-This committee should be informed and consulted for all violations involving Kubernetes community members, regardless of circumstances.
+This committee should be informed and consulted for all violations involving Smarter community members, regardless of circumstances.

 Additionally, the committee is responsible for drafting and executing on reporting, enforcement, and other policy matters.
 In most cases, policies are